 To notify the agent in advance of an inspection, Citizens will send a Property Inspection Ordered activity in PolicyCenter®, which will include the name and phone number of the inspection company.

-It is important that the policyholder’s phone number(s) in PolicyCenter is correct.
-The inspection company representative will call the policyholder using that number to schedule the inspection.
-For directions on how to update the policyholder’s phone number, see the Resources section below.
+It is important that the policyholder’s contact information in PolicyCenter is correct.
+The inspection company representative will notify the policyholder to schedule the inspection.
+For directions on how to update the policyholder’s contact information, see the Resources section below.

-If the inspection company representative is unable to contact the policyholder by phone, they will contact the agent for assistance.
+If the inspection company representative is unable to notify the policyholder, they will contact the agent for assistance.
 If the representative still is unsuccessful in contacting the policyholder, the representative will send an Inability to Schedule Inspection letter to the policyholder regarding the inspection scheduling and will provide 14 days to respond.
 If the policyholder does not respond to the letter or refuses the inspection, adverse underwriting action may result.

 If the policyholder is unable to be present for the inspection, they can designate a person 18 years old or older to allow access to the property.